 I finally got a digital camera in 2006.
-It had a macro facility and I wasn’t limited to rolls of film and developing charges any longer.
+It had a macro facility and I wasn`t limited to rolls of film and developing charges any longer.
 An SD card could be stuffed with photos and loaded onto my PC at home.
-Here I could delete the rubbish, crop the bit with my finger or someone’s foot, and store them nicely.
+Here I could delete the rubbish, crop the bit with my finger or someone`s foot, and store them nicely.
 I had got the bug!
 However my cameras have been small and compact.
-I want one camera for all use, and I don’t want to be lugging around several kilos of equipment wherever I go.
+I want one camera for all use, and I do not want to be lugging around several kilos of equipment wherever I go.
 So I currently use a FUJIFILM FinePix F550EXR which can be whipped out its little case at a moments notice.
-So my photos aren’t the best and for illustrating on this site they have been significantly reduced in size anyway.
+So my photos are not the best and for illustrating on this site they have been significantly reduced in size anyway.
 Then late in 2016 I upgrade again, to a Panasonic Lumix G5K.
 What I like about this is the ability to choose my own focus and get whole plant shots with both leaves and flowers in focus.
-Additionally the 3” swiveling touch screen means shots do not always need to be taken while lying down or kneeling.
+Additionally the 3 inch swiveling touch screen means shots do not always need to be taken while lying down or kneeling.
 I shall keep the Fuji as well, as it is still good enough for real close up shots, and can be kept in a pocket when out and about.

 Before you start looking, there is no Links page here.
 You will have experienced the same as me - a page full of seemingly fantastic and useful links all giving a 404 Page Not Found error.
 Many pages are personal projects and simply disappear over time.
 The closest you get here is the News page, where links do tend to be retained.
 Just use Google or whatever.